groupvine/gv-doc/3-send/4-sendSettings.md

 Subsections will use the primary color and sections will use the secondary color.

-You can upload a logo which will appear on the account’s **Email Feed**, **subscription** page, and in templates that include the logo.
+You can upload a logo which will appear on the account's **Email Feed**, **subscription** page, and in templates that include the logo.
 </span> <!-- free -->